abdelrahman-shehata99/Instagram_Clone/README.md

 # Instagram Clone
-This is a redesign app for instagram focused on ui ux
+This is a redesign app for instagram focused on ui ux it comes with dark mode theme as well hope you like it
 ___
 Instagram Redesign App
 Flutter UI + Animations + Slivers + Simple Bloc